 - If the client contacts CAAP within the month following the effective date of discontinuance, the worker shall: - Complete the Request Index Clearance Add Program in the HSA Intranet prior to the first day of the month so that Records Management (RM) can "app reg" the case for a reinstatement of benefits. - Indicate "Reinstatement of Benefits" in the Comments section. - RM will do an "app reg" on that day and will create a task assignment called "Reinstatement" in iTasks to the unit where the client's case was last discontinued. - RM will assign the "Reinstatement" task to any available worker in that unit.
 Upon receipt of the "Reinstatement" task, reinstate the benefits and enter a Cash Run date of the first day of the next month after the sanction period has been served (CalWIN will accept a future Cash Run Date). - Upon receipt of the "Reinstatement" task, reinstate the benefits and enter a Cash Run date of the first day of the next month after the sanction period has been served (CalWIN will accept a future Cash Run Date). - Important: If the Cash Run date is not entered correctly, the client may receive prior aid to the first of the following month. - Schedule the client for a Reinstatement appointment within seven (7) work days or ten (10) calendar days after the effective date of reinstatement (cash run date) to initiate program requirements depending on the client's last failure and the reason for the discontinuance (i.e., scheduling clients for an Evaluation session, Triage, Homeless appointment, etc.).
-Inform the client that failure to come in for the Reinstatement appointment will result in the discontinuance (allowing for a 10-day notice) of his benefits; good cause still applies. - Send the client Form 2133T-Reinstatement Packet, if time permits (Form 2191R CAAP Reinstatement Appointment Letter, 2133B-REINSTATEMENT Rights and Responsibilities, SSP 14, Form 2143 or Form 2509A, as applicable, to verify residency). - Shelter Reservation: Client is not eligible for aid until the first of next month due to a 30 day sanction period.
-Inform the client that they are not eligible for shelter during the sanction period.
-Remind the client to call us back on/after the 1st of next month to request for shelter reservation.
-If the client doesn't call it is considered a refusal of shelter.
+Inform the client that failure to come in for the Reinstatement appointment will result in the discontinuance (allowing for a 10-day notice) of his benefits; good cause still applies. - Send the client Form 2133T-Reinstatement Packet, if time permits (Form 2191R CAAP Reinstatement Appointment Letter, 2133B-REINSTATEMENT Rights and Responsibilities, SSP 14, Form 2143 or Form 2509A, as applicable, to verify residency).

-- 1. Ensure all program requirement appointments are scheduled for dates that are after the cash run date.
-Client cannot be performing program requirements while he is not active on aid. - 2.
-Since Renewal dates are automatically re-set by the reinstatement process, there is no need to follow-up on renewals unless there is a compelling reason to re-establish eligibility.
+1. Ensure all program requirement appointments are scheduled for dates that are after the cash run date.
+Client cannot be performing program requirements while he is not active on aid.

+- 2. Since Renewal dates are automatically re-set by the reinstatement process, there is no need to follow-up on renewals unless there is a compelling reason to re-establish eligibility.
 In which case, schedule the client for an appointment with the unit.
 Indicate the reason for the appointment in Case Comments. - 3.
 If all information is available to establish CAAP eligibility or issue the right grant amount, the client can reinstate. - If the client does not contact CAAP within the month following the discontinuance date, the client must be instructed to reapply through the regular process.
 The client's discontinued case will be closed after the first sanction month expires. - If the client shows up for the Reinstatement appointment but subsequently fails another program requirement, that failure is subject to Good Cause and Fair Hearing (see sections 90-6: Good Cause and 90-6.1: Three Acts of Negligent Failure for CAAP Recipients).